JEason13/ADMI/README.md

 _Goal three:_ Testing and fine-tuning the program.

-    Timeline: The final 4 weeks of the project.
+    Timeline: Final 4 weeks of the project.

 # Intended Learning Purpose